elgohr-update/chuangw6-Abalone_Age_Prediction/doc/abalone_age_predict_report.md

-The Ridge model was used to build a regression model to predict abalone age based on the physical measures, which involve 1 categorical feature (“age”), and 7 numerical features (“Length,” “Diameter,” “Height,” “Whole weight,” “Shucked weight,” “Viscera weight,” and “Shell weight”).
+The Ridge model was used to build a regression model to predict abalone age based on the physical measures, which involve 1 categorical feature (“age”), and 7 numerical features (“Length”, “Diameter”, “Height”, “Whole weight”, “Shucked weight”, “Viscera weight”, and “Shell weight”).
 All features are contained in the original data set.
 The predicting target “age” is converted from the “rings” in the original data set by adding 1.5.
 Before fitting the model, we exclude 1 outlier with extremely large height, and apply a standard scale transformation on numerical features.
-The model parameter *a**l**p**h**a* was chosen using a randomized search on hyperparameters in 5-fold cross-validation, with *R*<sup>2</sup> as the evaluation metric.
+The model parameter \(alpha\) was chosen using a randomized search on hyperparameters in 5-fold cross-validation, with
+\(R^2\) as the evaluation metric.

 The Python programming languages (Van Rossum and Drake 2009) and the following Python packages were used to perform the analysis: docopt